limorl/monorepo-python-sample/infra/terraform/README.md

 When pull request is merged to main, the github workflow `deployment-dev-staging.yml` runs `terraform apply` if terraform changes were made.

->>Note: A common practice when the RnD team and the project grows significantly, is manage all environments from a centralized account.
+>>**Note**: A common practice when the RnD team and the project grows significantly, is manage all environments from a centralized account.
 Here for simplicity we manage terraform seprataely with backend on each account.

 ## Environments